-This is a National Trust property (so free entry for us with our National Trust membership) and was a great place to visit.
+This is a National Trust property and was a great place to visit.
 The staff were very informative, and the place had a more homely feel than many stately homes.

 The gardens were good too, along with a kids play garden.

 The name 'Haworth' may sound familiar to you.
 If it does, it may be that you once heard that the Bronte Sisters grew up here.